adotmdot/world-map-project/README.md

 6. Population (or another property of my choice)

 These values are displayed in the information column when a country is selected from the map.

+## Part D - Angular Routing and Default Redirect

+- The Angular router is configured in `app.routes.ts`.
+- The default route ('') redirects to `/map` using `pathMatch: 'full'`.
+- The main map view is handled by `MapComponent`.
+- The application configuration in `app.config.ts` uses `provideRouter(routes)` so the redirect is active.